LyonDataViz/MOS5.5-Dataviz/README.md

 📅 **For next class (02/02)**

 * Add another transition to the grouped/bar chart example.
 Choose which one you think is relevant (e.g. better staggering, a third chart, use of color/opacity, etc.).
-Submit it as block **making sure it is a secrete block!** (submission link)
+Submit it as block **making sure it is a secrete block!** (submission link) **Submit before Friday 26/01/2018 13h59 Lyon Time** ([solution](http://blockbuilder.org/romsson/5c6d0c7d20ed65798ff42e792204a7e9))

-* Each team submits their project design proposition (submission link)
+* Each team submits their project design proposition ([submission link](https://docs.google.com/forms/d/1i7D3sgpdmUBd37PGg2y3JZwTYkpYXD5eqjlXq2V0xFw/edit))
   * Create a repository with projet ID
   * `README.MD` file that is a summary of the project
   * `PROPOSAL.MD` that is the project proposal that includes pictures `img/` of the 5-design sheets